Symptoms of Obsessive Love Disorder

 A black male is angry and scolds while pointing his finger to his female partner inside their household

 People are hardwired to love.
 From infancy, we show a desire, a fundamental need, to be loved and nurtured.
 Countless sonnets, plays, books, movies, and songs espouse the glories of love and decry the heartbreak it can cause.
-These works romanticize obsessive love, but they can keep us from experiencing fulfillment and balance in real life.
+These works romanticize obsessive love.
+But they can keep you from experiencing fulfillment and balance in real life—leaving you vulnerable to symptoms of obsessive love disorder.

-Obsessive Love Disorder is a psychological condition that presents as an overwhelming, obsessive desire to protect and possess another person.
+What is obsession in love?
+Obsessive Love Disorder (OLD) is a psychological condition that presents as an overwhelming, obsessive desire to protect and possess another person.
 Often an inability to accept rejection further contributes to an unhealthy love relationship.

 Healthy relationships are caring and supportive environments where individuals can grow and thrive.
 Obsessive love is more about control and extreme thoughts and behavior.

-Health professionals do not widely diagnose Obsessive Love Disorder.
+Health professionals do not widely diagnose OLD.
 It doesn’t appear in the American Psychiatric Association’s “Diagnostic and Statistical Manual of Mental Disorders.”
 But obsessive love can signal other mental health challenges.
-The specific causes are difficult to pinpoint, but many psychologists agree certain risk factors increase a person’s chance of having it.
+The specific causes are difficult to pinpoint, but many psychologists agree certain risk factors increase a person’s chance of having obsessive love.

-• Neglect.
-Childhood neglect can hinder a person’s ability to form healthy attachments later in life.
-Neglect can create anxiousness, insecurity, or possessiveness surrounding relationships, which can worsen love disorder symptoms.
+• Neglect: Childhood neglect can hinder a person’s ability to form healthy attachments later in life.
+Neglect can create anxiousness, insecurity, or possessiveness surrounding relationships, which can worsen obsessive love disorder symptoms.

-• Abuse.
-Past physical or emotional abuse can result in long-term feelings of emptiness and pain.
-Love disorder symptoms seem to be a way to cope with a void created by past trauma.
+• Abuse: Past physical or emotional abuse can result in long-term feelings of emptiness and pain.
+Obsessive love disorder symptoms seem to be a way to cope with a void created by past trauma.

-• Low Self-Esteem.
-Persistent feelings of worthlessness or lacking a solid sense of self can cause a person to blur boundaries to feel loved.
+• Low Self-Esteem: Persistent feelings of worthlessness or lacking a solid sense of self can cause a person to blur boundaries to feel loved and exhibit the signs of obsession in a relationship.

-• Attachment Disorder.
-Insecure attachment styles develop during childhood.
+• Attachment Disorder: Insecure attachment styles develop during childhood, such as anxious-avoidant attachment and anxious-preoccupied attachment.
 They can make people feel as if the “other shoe” is constantly about to drop.
 This feeling can cause obsessive and controlling behavior in relationships.

-• Obsessive-Compulsive Disorder.
-People with OCD can develop a condition called “Relationship OCD.”
-It’s characterized by obsessive thoughts and behaviors toward their relationship.
+• Obsessive-Compulsive Disorder: People with OCD can develop a condition called “Relationship OCD.”
+Relationship OCD symptoms are characterized by obsessive thoughts and behaviors toward their relationship.

 A male talking to his female partner in a park while raising both of his hands in front of her expressing his annoyance